HazyResearch/legalbench/README.md

 ### Submission via Github

+See [this pull request](https://github.com/HazyResearch/legalbench/pull/6) for an illustration of how to add a task via PR.

 ### Submission via Google Forms

 Tasks may be submitted via Google Forms at [this link](https://forms.gle/6wRB4ety1a7D1GQF8).
 Task data can be uploaded as TSV files.